AlexDegerman/AlexDegerman/README.md

 ---

-#  Featured Projects
+## 🎯 Featured Projects

 ### 🎬 Full-Stack App — *MovieCritic*

-**A movie discovery and review platform with infinite scroll and user authentication.**
+**Thesis project: A movie discovery and review platform with infinite scroll and user authentication.**
 Browse 12,000+ movies powered by the TMDb API and share reviews with the community.
-Features responsive design, efficient state management, and secure authentication.
+Four months of development from planning documentation to production deployment.

 ![Infinite Scroll Demo](./assets/infinitescroll.gif)
 [Full 1080p 60fps demo](https://youtu.be/67wY0n5HYX0)

 **Key Features:**
 - Infinite-scroll movie browsing with search and genre filters